NDOT southern nevada road Construction Report

 will be enhanced on McWilliams from F Street to E Street.
 McWilliams will

-utility work is scheduled to begin on F Street from I-15 to Washington.
-At
+road and utility work is scheduled to begin on F Street from I-15 to

-that time, all through traffic on F Street will be restricted, including
+Washington.
+At that time, all through traffic on F Street will be

 I-15 Cactus Avenue Interchange Project

-Interchange Project is underway.
-This project will reduce congestion
+Project is underway.
+This project will reduce congestion on I-15 in

-on I-15 in the rapidly growing sectors of the Las Vegas
+the rapidly growing sectors of the Las Vegas Valley and

-Valley and provide a connection for regional traffic for
+provide a connection for regional traffic for motorists

-motorists traveling within Clark County, the city of Las Vegas
+traveling within Clark County, the city of Las Vegas and the

-and the city of Henderson.
-In addition, the project will
+city of Henderson.
+In addition, the project will provide an

-southwestern sector of the Las Vegas Valley.
-The total
+sector of the Las Vegas Valley.
+The total project cost is

-began on April 1, 2013, and is expected to be completed in
+April 1, 2013, and is expected to be completed in Fall

-can expect lane closures in and around the project area.
+expect lane closures in and around the project area.
+Updates

-Updates will be posted to this page and, in some cases,
+will be posted to this page and, in some cases, distributed

-distributed via NDOT's social media mechanisms.
-Motorists can
+via NDOT's social media mechanisms.
+Motorists can expect

 Silverado Ranch and St. Rose Parkway as part of the I-15